Home > Calculators > Mutual Fund Expense Ratio Calculator

 Things to Remember about Expense Ratio

-• The expense ratio is the cost you are paying to the AMC for the management of the fund.
+• The expense ratio is the cost you pay to the AMC for managing the fund.

-• You can use the expense ratio to compare mutual funds.
+• Use the expense ratio to compare mutual funds when choosing the best investment.

-• It is deducted from your investment amount daily; you don’t pay it separately to the AMC.
+• The expense ratio is deducted daily from your investment amount, so you don’t have to pay it separately to the AMC.

 Disclaimer: sensexindia.in would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures), cryptocurrencies, and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore sensexindia.in doesn't bear any responsibility for any trading losses you might incur as a result of using this data.